Breast Revision Surgery

 This issue is most often associated with saline implants.
 The severity and incidence is much higher also in those women with thin skin, large saline implants and saline implants placed above the muscle.

 Because of the effects of gravity, weight fluctuations, weight gain and possibly combined with other factors, women who have undergone a breast reduction will note that their breasts will not maintain their initial postoperative shape.
 Their skin will continue to stretch to variable extents and may descend on the chest resulting in less fullness higher up and more lower down, a condition known as “bottoming out.”
-This situation can be exacerbated by significant weight fluctuations, pregnancy and not regularly wearing supportive bras.
+This situation can be exacerbated by significant weight fluctuations, pregnancy, poor tissue elasticity and not regularly wearing supportive bras.